port-labs/port-docs/docs/guides/all/copy-pipeline-template-to-target-repo.md

 3. Create Port action using the following JSON definition:

-:::note
+:::tip Organization and repository placeholders
-Make sure to replace the placeholder for AZURE_DEVOPS_ORGANIZATION_NAME to where your `pipeline_copier`  repository resides.
+Make sure to replace the placeholder for AZURE_DEVOPS_ORGANIZATION_NAME to where your source repository resides. ie is the organization in Azure DevOps where the `pipeline-copier` is located in the case of this example.
 Also validate that `invocationMethod.webhook` equals `port_trigger`.
 :::